Table Of Contents

 The Relative Strength Index reveals the areas of the market that have been overbought and oversold.
 The measure starts from zero all the way to 100, with the lower readings showing a market that is oversold, and the higher readings showing a market that is overbought.
 An oversold market means many assets have been dumped onto the market, pointing to an absence of value.
 An overbought market means there are fewer opportunities left to buy anything meaningful.
 Clearly, by apportioning a number to these phenomena, it is much easier for traders to know where they stand.

-Trend lines are essential tools in technical analysis, helping you visualize the general direction of price movements and identify potential support and resistance levels.
+Trend lines are essential in technical analysis because they show the general direction of price movements and potential support and resistance levels.
 Drawing a trend line involves connecting a series of price points on a chart that show either an upward or downward trajectory.
 For an uptrend, you draw a line connecting the lows of the price movement, which serves as a support line.
 In a downtrend, you connect the highs, creating a resistance line.
-These lines are not just arbitrary marks, but represent significant psychological barriers in the market where traders expect a reversal or a continuation of the trend.
+These lines represent psychological barriers where traders expect a reversal or continuation of the trend.

 The significance of trend lines lies in their ability to highlight areas where the price has historically reacted.
 When the price approaches a trend line, it often finds support (in the case of an uptrend) or resistance (in a downtrend).
 Breaking through these lines can indicate a significant shift in market sentiment, potentially leading to new trends.